schollz/cowyo/README.md

 run this to start the server and then visit localhost at the port you specify (see parameters).
 Example: 'awwkoala localhost'
-Example: 'awwkoala -p :8080 localhost'
+Example: 'awwkoala -p :8080 localhost:8080'
-Example: 'awwkoala -db /var/lib/awwkoala/db.bolt localhost'
+Example: 'awwkoala -db /var/lib/awwkoala/db.bolt localhost:8003'
-Example: 'awwkoala -p :8080 -crt ssl/server.crt -key ssl/server.key localhost'
+Example: 'awwkoala -p :8080 -crt ssl/server.crt -key ssl/server.key localhost:8080'
 Options:
   -a string
         key to access admin priveleges (default no admin priveleges)